 - Saturday, October 29—“Monte Walsh,” led by guest scholar Dr. Sara Jane Richter

 - Saturday, November 19—“Lonesome Dove,” led by guest scholar Dr. Karen Neurohr

 This program is underwritten by a grant from Oklahoma Humanities.
 For more information please call 580-765-6108, email email@example.com or visit the museum’s Facebook page.
 The Pioneer Woman Museum, a division of the Oklahoma Historical Society, is located at 701 Monument Road in Ponca City.
 The museum is open Tuesday through Saturday, 10 a.m. to 5 p.m.
-The mission of the Oklahoma Historical Society is to collect, preserve and share the history and culture of the state of Oklahoma.
+The mission of the Oklahoma Historical Society is to collect, preserve and share the history and culture of the state of Oklahoma and its people.
 Founded in 1893 by members of the Territorial Press Association, the OHS maintains museums, historic sites and affiliates across the state.
 Through its research archives, exhibits, educational programs and publications the OHS chronicles the rich history of Oklahoma.
 For more information about the OHS, please visit www.okhistory.org.